granthverma/15-Days-React-Journey/readme.md

 3c.  package.json :The package.json file is a metadata file for a Node.js project, and it is used to manage the project's dependencies, scripts, and other configurations.
 In a React project, the package.json file is a key component for managing the project's dependencies, scripts, and various settings.

+4d.
+Readme.md : The README.md file typically serves as the primary documentation for your project, providing information about its purpose, how to set it up, how to use it, and any other relevant details for developers or contributors